Nááts'ihch'oh National Park Reserve

 Náátsʼihchʼoh National Park Reserve (/'nætsiːtʃoʊ/ NATS-ee-choh) is a Canadian national park reserve, located in the Northwest Territories and encompassing areas of the South Nahanni River watershed.
-The name means "stands like a porcupine" in the Dene language.
-The national park reserve covers an area of 4,850 km2, protecting the Sahtú Settlement Area of the upper South Nahanni watershed, which adjoins with Nahanni National Park Reserve; the two adjacent areas are, however, managed separately (similarly to Banff and Jasper, two adjacently-situated parks in Alberta).
+The name means "stands like a porcupine" in the Chipewyan language (Dene language).
+The national park reserve covers an area of 4,895 km2, protecting the Sahtú Settlement Area of the upper South Nahanni watershed, which adjoins the Nahanni National Park Reserve; the two adjacent areas are, however, managed separately (similarly to Banff and Jasper, two adjacently-situated parks in Alberta).

 Features

-Náátsʼihchʼoh National Park Reserve, which lies within the Mackenzie Mountains, takes its name from Nááts’ı̨hch’oh (Mount Wilson) at the north end of the park.
-Nááts’ı̨hch’oh is the Shúhtagot’ine description of the mountain, meaning "standing like a porcupine quill", a reference to its unique shape—sharp and pointed on the top, much like a porcupine's quill.
+Náátsʼihchʼoh National Park Reserve, which lies within the Mackenzie Mountains, takes its name from Nááts'ı̨hch'oh (Mount Wilson) at the north end of the park.
+Nááts'ı̨hch'oh is the Slavey language (Shúhtagot'ine) description of the mountain, meaning "standing like a porcupine quill", a reference to its unique shape—sharp and pointed on the top, much like a porcupine's quill.
 The mountain itself is credited with great powers.
-The area has been well-travelled and long valued for hunting and its wealth of natural resources; the entire region is of great personal value and cultural importance for the Shúhtaot’ine (Mountain Dene, a Sahtu group), of the Tulita District.
+The area has been well-travelled and long valued for hunting and its wealth of natural resources; the entire region is of great personal value and cultural importance for the Shúhtaot'ine (Mountain Dene, a Sahtu group), of Tulita and Norman Wells.

-The main waterways through the area are the South Nahanni (Tehjeh Deé) and the Broken Skull Rivers, the latter merging with the South Nahanni.
-Paddlers can descend the South Nahanni's "rock garden" by starting at Nááts’ı̨hch’oh Tué (Moose Ponds), or take the less technically-difficult Broken Skull.
-The highest peaks within the park are Nááts’ı̨hch’oh (Mount Wilson), at 2245 m, and an unnamed peak, at 2456 m, near Nı́onep’eneɂ Tué (Backbone Lake; formerly Grizzly Bear Lake).
+The main waterways through the area are the South Nahanni (Tehjeh Deé) and the Broken Skull Rivers (Pı̨́ı̨́p'enéh łéetǫ́ǫ́ Deé), the latter merging with the South Nahanni.
+Paddlers can descend the South Nahanni's "rock garden" by starting at Nááts'ı̨hch'oh Tué (Moose Ponds), or take the less technically-difficult Broken Skull River (Pı̨́ı̨́p'enéh łéetǫ́ǫ́ Deé).
+The highest peaks within the park are Nááts'ı̨hch'oh (Mount Wilson), at 2245 m, and an unnamed peak, at 2456 m, near Nı́onep'eneɂ Tué (Nı́onep'eneɂ Lake: Grizzly Bear Lake).

-Fauna of the region includes many iconic North American species, such as American black bear, grizzly bear, gray wolf, boreal woodland caribou and moose, in addition to Dall sheep and Rocky Mountain goats in the montane areas (the northernmost Canadian population of the latter).
+Fauna of the region includes many iconic North American species, such as American black bear, grizzly bear, northwestern wolf, boreal woodland caribou and western moose, in addition to Dall sheep and Rocky Mountain goats in the montane areas (the northernmost Canadian population of the latter).
 Smaller mammalian species present include various rodents and lagomorphs, such as Arctic hare, beaver, collared pika, hoary marmot, muskrat, porcupine and snowshoe hare.
-These largely herbivorous animals are, in turn, followed by and hunted by several species of smaller carnivores, including the Canada lynx, red fox, marten, mink, ermine, and the largest mustelid, the wolverine; North American river otters hunt for fish in the riverine habitats.
+These largely herbivorous animals are, in turn, followed by and hunted by several species of smaller carnivores, including the Canada lynx, red fox, marten, mink, ermine, and the largest mustelid, the wolverine.
+In the riverine habitats North American river otters hunt for fish.